The prostate and the lymph nodes

 What are lymph nodes?

 Lymph nodes are sometimes called lymph glands.
-They filter bacteria (germs) and disease from the lymph fluid.
+They filter germs (bacteria), disease and waste products from the fluid as it passes through.
 When you have an infection, some lymph nodes may swell as they fight the infection.

 Lymph nodes and prostate cancer